 Similar to other interracial couples, social scientists have determined that Blasian couples tend to marry because of four important facts: shared common interests, the attractiveness of the partner, shared similar entertainment interests, and socioeconomic similarity.
 Race tends to be far less important in selecting an Asian or Black partner for marriage than nonracial factors, and people are wrong to assume that Blasian couples get together simply because of jungle fever or yellow fever.
 Just like other couples, Blasian couples are typically attracted to each other over time based on regular shared interactions, and resulting similarities rather than differences.
 As most Blasian couples will tell you, other than dealing with the nonsense that others hold about race, at the end of the day, race has very little to do with the day to day lives of successful Blasian couples.

 As mentioned earlier in this post, the growth of Blasian couples and Blasians is as simple as putting 100 Asians and 100 Blacks in close working, learning, or living environments for some time, and watching the Blasian relationships, couples, marriages, and babies that will undoubtedly emerge.
 Fortunately, Asians and Blacks are already seeing this type of increased interaction today in certain cities.
 I expect that Blasian couples and Blasians have just scratched the surface of what can be, and that we will see Asian and Black interactions continue to grow and prosper long into the future.
 I welcome your thoughts in the comments as always.
-Also feel free to share your thoughts on this blog post on the Asian Black Couples Forums at this link.
+Also feel free to share your comments below.